rotbau/rotbau.github.io/_posts/2023-09-22-TKGs-Private-CA.md

 - tkgs
 ---

 Many organizations will use their private CA to sign certificates for various applications including their image registry.
 And unless you tell docker or containerd or kapp to trust the certificate bad things happen.
-Anyone who has ever run up against the dreaded "X. 509 Certificate Signed by Unknown Authority" when trying to do a docker pull or seeing your pod images stuck in imagePullBackOff we know exactly what I'm talking about.
+Anyone who has ever run up against the dreaded "X. 509 Certificate Signed by Unknown Authority" when trying to do a docker pull or seeing your pod images stuck in imagePullBackOff will know exactly what I'm talking about.

 Tanzu Kubernetes Grid (vSphere with Tanzu, TKGs) on vSphere 8 now uses class based clusters versus the old Tanzu Kubernetes Cluster.
 The method to add an additionalCA trust is not well documented for cluster class TKG clusters.
 The basic premise is you create a secret in the vSphere namespace the cluster will be created in, and then add that secret to the cluster manifest and create the cluster.